 “Materials that think” is a first-year engineering experience in which students create multi-functional materials by embedding polymers with sensing, actuation, and networked computation.
 All polymers are “off-the-shelf” materials from places like Sparkfun, JoAnn’s or McGuckin’s, focussing the class on engineering design principles that are valid across disciplines.
-After this class you will have a basic understanding of electronics, programming (via Arduino), design tools (Solidworks), manufacturing (laser cutter, 3D printer), as well as the engineering design process.
+After this class you will have a basic understanding of electronics, programming (via Arduino), design tools (Onshape), manufacturing (laser cutter, 3D printer), as well as the engineering design process.

 The class consists of a lecture and two lab sessions per week.
 The lab sessions consist of hands-on instructions on electronics and manufacturing techniques as well as a series of team projects: